 - Active, energetic behavior, including acrobatic foraging techniques

-- Insectivorous diets that provide natural pest control in the backyard
+- Insectivorous diets that provide natural pest control in the yard and garden

-Warblers are prestigious birds for birders to see, and attracting them to the backyard is the ultimate in successful backyard birding.
+Warblers are prestigious birds for birders to see, and attracting them is the ultimate in successful backyard birding.

 How to Attract Warblers

-- Food: Warblers are primarily insectivorous, and taking steps to make a yard insect-friendly will also make it warbler-friendly.
+- Food: Warblers eat mostly insects, and taking steps to make a yard insect-friendly will also make it warbler-friendly.
 Providing sufficient foliage and flowers and minimizing or eliminating insecticide use is essential to warblers' food supply.
-Warblers may also sample fruit, so berry bushes for birds can be another natural food source.
-While these birds don't frequently visit feeders, they may be tempted by jelly, oranges, suet and peanut butter, as well as larger nectar feeders with convenient perches.
+Warblers may also sample fruit, so berry bushes or fruit trees for birds can be another natural food source.
+While these birds don't frequently visit feeders, they may be tempted by jelly, oranges, suet, and peanut butter, as well as larger nectar feeders with convenient perches.

-- Nesting Sites: While some warblers will use bird houses – Lucy's warblers, prothonotary warblers and a few others – most prefer to nest in the same types of trees and shrubs that they use for shelter.
+- Nesting Sites: While some warblers will use bird houses, including Lucy's warblers, prothonotary warblers, and a few others, most prefer to nest in the same types of trees and shrubs that they use for shelter.
 If the shelter in the yard is exceptional, the nesting habitat will also be appropriate for warblers.
-Providing suitable nesting materials, such as grass clippings, moss, lichen, twigs and pine needles, can also encourage warblers to nest nearby.
+Providing suitable nesting materials, such as grass clippings, moss, lichen, twigs, and pine needles, can also encourage warblers to nest nearby.

 More Tips for Attracting Warblers

 Even the most warbler-friendly yard may not have a conspicuous population of these popular birds.
-If your yard meets warblers' needs for food, water, shelter and nesting sites but you haven't yet witnessed these birds as regular visitors, there are other techniques you can try to encourage them to visit.
+If your yard meets warblers' needs but you haven't yet witnessed these birds as regular visitors, there are other techniques you can try to encourage them to visit.

-- Taking additional steps to discourage feral cats and ensure other predators are not using the yard as a hunting ground.
+- Discourage feral cats and ensure other predators are not using the yard as a hunting ground.
 Warblers can be very wary, and even the rare appearance of a predator can discourage them from visiting.
 For the best results, choose warbler-friendly landscaping to discourage cats at the same time, making every plant in the yard do double duty to both attract and protect warblers.